My experience with unimpressive Filipina in Hong Kong

-Of course, we don’t want to look haggard after the stressful scenario we had from Dubai.
-As soon as we got out we hurriedly look for our luggage.
+Of course, we don’t want to look haggard after the stressful scenario we had in Dubai.
+As soon as we got out we hurriedly search for our luggage.

 Then we remember the first Filipina worker we saw in customer service.
 We approach her excitedly and ask for her assistance.